About the Innkeepers

 Got lot of press and guests!

 On May 11, 2013, we moved our family and cats into our new neighboring house (approximately 75 paces away) for more privacy and space.
 The Terra Nova House Bed and Breakfast is now all business!
 So that guests can talk to us if we are away, we have installed a Call Box at the front door and a cordless phone on each floor - all of which auto-dial to Ryan's cell phone.
-Don't worry, Ryan is still at TNH quite a bit as innkeeper is his full time job.
+Don't worry, Ryan is still at TNH quite a bit as innkeeper is his full time job and he has a lot of laudry to do.

 We started the year working on the 3rd floor which quickly turned into a much larger project than expected.
 We were very fortunate to have received a second grant from VisitMercerCounty to help offset some of the extra cost.
-What was to be a simple reconstruction of a bathroom, quickly turned into a complete demolition; however, we wouldn't have done it any differently as we have made many improvements (most that will never be seen by guests - plumbing, electrical, insulation).
-We anticipate the 3rd floor to be completed late April or early May.
-Ryan and his construction guy is most definitely looking forward to crossing the finish line.
-During the entire demolition and construction, we were very fortunate to have had numerous guests as we were able to minimize noise - most guests didn't even realize we were doing anything on the 3rd floor.
+What was to be a simple reconstruction of a bathroom, quickly turned into a complete demolition of the entire floor; however, we wouldn't have done it any differently as we have made many improvements (most that will never be seen by guests - plumbing, electrical, insulation).